It Don't Come Easy: Release and reception

 Apple Records issued "It Don't Come Easy", backed with "Early 1970", as a single on 9 April 1971 in the United Kingdom, with the catalogue number Apple R5898.
 It was released on 16 April in the United States as Apple 1831.
 After Starr's forays into standards and country music with his two 1970 albums, it was his first rock record as a solo artist.
 Although "Beaucoups of Blues" had been issued as a single in the US and some other markets, "It Don't Come Easy" was Starr's debut single in the UK and most other countries.

 The NME's Alan Smith described the song as "undoubtedly one of the best, thumpin'est things the Starr man has ever done", with a "very strong hook" and, thanks to Harrison, a "fat, pumping backing full of guts and stuff".
 Smith was critical of Starr's vocal, but concluded: "on the credit side we have an inventive mind and a dry wit coming more and more into play with better songs.
 One day he may even write a masterpiece."
 Billboard's reviewer admired the single as Starr's "most commercial solo effort" yet and said that "Potent Top 40 rock material and vocal workout has it to take him all the way."
 Cash Box described the song as "stunning and delightful".
+Record World said that Starr "has found his groove with this one."
 Peter Jones of Record Mirror praised the guitars and drums, and predicted an "easy" top-five hit.
 He wrote that "At first hearing, it didn't mean much – but it has a built-in grow-on-you appeal."